sebastiaanluca/php-codesniffer-ruleset/README.md

 "codesniffer-check": "vendor/bin/phpcs --runtime-set ignore_errors_on_exit 1 --runtime-set ignore_warnings_on_exit 1",
 "codesniffer-fix": "vendor/bin/phpcbf --runtime-set ignore_errors_on_exit 1 --runtime-set ignore_warnings_on_exit 1 || exit 0",
 ```

+### Sniffing code in PHPStorm

+See [PHP Code Sniffer in PhpStorm](https://confluence.jetbrains.com/display/PhpStorm/PHP+Code+Sniffer+in+PhpStorm) on how to set up CodeSniffer in PHPStorm.

 ## License